Best Naam Jap Counter Apps 2026 — 5 Free Android Apps Reviewed (Updated June 2026)

 Frequently Asked Questions

-The NaamJaap app is the top-rated free naam japa counter app for Android in 2026.
+The NaamJaap app is the top-rated free naam japa counter app for Android and IOS in 2026.
 It offers one-tap counting, haptic feedback, custom mantra support, 1 crore goal tracking, and works fully offline with no ads or subscriptions.

 Can I use a naam japa counter app offline?